Bug report #301

 The link in the above ticket should be:

-#2 Updated by Martin Dobias over 13 years ago
+#2 Updated by Martin Dobias almost 14 years ago

 Calculated area of a feature depends on the ellipsoid set in QGIS options.
 However also after setting ellipsoid 1866 the calculated area isn't correct.
 Needs further investigation.